-Are you wondering what is a buyer’s market?
-While there are numerous granular factors that can affect the housing market, much of it can be boiled down to supply and demand.
+Are you wondering what is a buyers market?
+While there are numerous granular factors that can affect the housing market and home prices, much of it can be boiled down to supply and demand.
 Supply and demand tend to be the foundation of much of the current economic system.
 Supply refers to the relationship between the price of a product and the quantity of that product.
 Demand tends to mostly be understood as the number of people who want the product, which is not necessarily wrong, but it mainly refers to the amount of the product that people are willing and able to purchase.

 In a buyer’s market, the supply of homes exceeds the demand.
 This means an increase in homes on the hot market but a shortage of interested buyers or a lack of buyers able to purchase homes.
-A buyer’s market generally favors buyers over sellers as it provides buyers with more options with little competition.
+A buyer’s market generally favors the potential buyer over sellers as it provides buyers with more options with little competition.

 Buyer’s markets can be driven by numerous factors in the larger economy and within local communities.
 Some general factors that may contribute to a buyer’s market include:

 The buyer’s market is most often characterized by homes selling for less.
-Interest rates on mortgages may also be lower.
+The interest rate on mortgages may also be lower.
 Both of those factors naturally make the process more accessible to buyers.
-With the increased number of homes on the seller’s market, buyers do not have to commit as hard on a single property.
+With the increased number of homes on the seller’s market, interested buyers do not have to commit as hard on a single property.
 They can take their time, compare homes, and find the house that fits all or most of their requirements.